EvanMcBroom/w32t-client/README.md

 ```

 The `target_idl_sources` function may be used to generate source code with the client or server stub functions for a given set of IDL files.
-The generated source code will be added to the list of source files for target.
+The generated source code will be added to the list of source files for a target.

 ## Building